Ada-Developers-Academy/core-unit-1/intro-to-tests/test-driven-development.md

 1. Refactor
 1. Repeat!

-#### TDD is Summarized as "Red, Green, Refactor"
+#### "Red, Green, Refactor"

 ![Red Green Refactor](../assets/tdd_flow.gif)
 [(source)](http://luizricardo.org/2014/05/is-tdd-dead/)

 We'll often hear this cycle shorthanded as __Red, Green, Refactor__.

 1. Write a test that describes a feature of the software.
-Included in this ste
 1. Run the test, and watch it fail.
 Watching it fail is crucial!
 This helps us confirm that the test is working as expected: we **should** get a test failure (or reasonable error) before the implementation code is written.
 This is watching a test result in **red** (or not passing the test).
 1. Write code that makes all the tests pass.
 This makes the test **green.**
 1. Look for opportunities to improve our code.
 This is most appropriate time to **refactor**-- after we have a messy working solution.
 This step does not add functionality.